 The big gaps in Medicare that families need to know about:

 1. No long-term custodial care.
-Medicare covers up to 100 days of skilled nursing facility care after a qualifying inpatient hospital stay, that's rehab, not long-term residency.
-Once a patient transitions from skilled to custodial care (help with bathing, dressing, eating without ongoing skilled need), Medicare stops paying.
-This is the single biggest financial cliff in eldercare.
+Medicare covers up to 100 days of skilled nursing facility care after a qualifying inpatient hospital stay, which is rehabilitation, not long-term residency.
+Once a patient transitions from skilled to custodial care (help with bathing, dressing, and eating without an ongoing skilled need), Medicare stops paying.
+For most families, long-term custodial care is the largest cost Medicare leaves uncovered.

 2. No routine dental, hearing, or vision.
 Original Medicare covers only narrow medical-necessity exceptions.
 Most MA plans add some dental and vision benefits, but the scope varies significantly by plan.

 3. 20% Part B coinsurance with no out-of-pocket cap under Original Medicare.
-A senior with cancer or kidney disease can rack up tens of thousands in coinsurance with no ceiling.
-(MA plans cap OOP; Medigap policies fill the coinsurance gap.)
+A senior with cancer or kidney disease can run up tens of thousands of dollars in coinsurance with no ceiling.
+(Medicare Advantage plans cap out-of-pocket costs; Medigap policies fill the coinsurance gap.)

 4. No transportation, no homemaker services, no personal care attendants.
 Medicare doesn't pay for someone to come help with daily living tasks at home.